CS601-F15/labs/specifications/lab1.md

 ##Requirements##

 For Lab 1, you are required to implement a *subset* of the methods in the class `cs601.yelpapp.data.YelpStore`.
 You must implement a default constructor, and the methods `addUser`, `addReview`, `addBusiness`, `toString`, and `printToFile`.
+Note that not all of these methods may be thoroughly tested by the basic test cases provide.
+You are encouraged to implement additional tests cases and the instructor may run more tests before allowing you to qualify for code review.

 :warning: You may not make any modifications to the API or the test cases provided.